 - Failing to upkeep responsibilities like work or school

 Many timed experiences with ketamine can involve a really scary feeling of almost complete sensory detachment described as feeling like a near-death experience.
 This experience is similar to having a bad trip on LSD and is called a K-hole.
 In lower doses, ketamine intoxication can cause impaired attention, impaired memory, and even worsened learning ability.
 When taken in high doses, it can cause amnesia, delirium, impaired motor function, depression, and even potentially fatal respiratory problems.

-Ketamine Addiction Help at Evoke Wellness MA
+Ketamine Addiction Help at Evoke Wellness at Cohasset

 The key to overcoming a Ketamine addiction is by seeking professional help.
 Addiction treatment will help the afflicted stabilize their brain’s chemical imbalance, ultimately making it easier to mentally and physically recover from their addiction.
 Addiction is a nearly impossible thing to face on your own, but you don’t have to do it by yourself.
-At Evoke Wellness MA, we offer the help you need with our medical professionals and addiction specialist’s expertise.
+At Evoke Wellness at Cohasset, we offer the help you need with our medical professionals and addiction specialist’s expertise.
 They can help you figure out which of our variety of ketamine treatment programs would be best for you.
 We want to help you recover from addiction.
 Take the steps today to make that happen.
 Give us a call, all calls are free and confidential.